-Technique 6: Color Blocking
+Technique 6: Color-Blocking

 This technique is simply basic flooding, but applied to smaller sections of the cookie.
-It's a great way to get alternating bands of red and white for a candy cane, or the various shapes of a more complicated design, like the various sections of Santa's suit or the body and hat of a snowman.
+It's a great way to get alternating bands of red and white for a candy cane, or the various shapes of a more complicated design, like the sections of Santa's suit or the body and hat of a snowman.

-Regardless of what kind of holiday assortment you dream up, focusing on a few colors and basic techniques will free up your time and energy so you spend more time on the fun stuff: piping and swirling and sprinkling your way through a thousand replays of Jingle Bell Rock.
+Regardless of what kind of holiday assortment you dream up, focusing on a few colors and basic techniques will free up your time and energy so you can spend more time on the fun stuff: piping and swirling and sprinkling your way through a thousand replays of "Jingle Bell Rock."

 Just remember to give your frosted sugar cookie cutouts plenty of time to air-dry: about four hours if you plan on enjoying them at home, or eight hours to fully cure if you want to pack them in boxes to ship to friends.
 (That's assuming you can bear to part with your beautiful creations.)